-The Immigration History of Australia is housed in one of Melbourne's finest 19th Century Buildings, The Customs House.
+Australia Immigration History is housed in one of Melbourne's finest 19th Century Buildings, The Customs House.

-It is conveniently situated just a short stroll from Flinders Street Station and central to more of Melourne's wonderful city attractions.
+It is conveniently situated just a short stroll from Flinders Street Station and central to more of Melbourne's wonderful city attractions.

 As well as displaying an historical documentation of immigration, the museum also on accession will host exhibitions and provides excellent educational programs.